jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-The following demonstrates a reactive property synchronized with attribute.
+The following demonstrates a reactive property synchronized with an attribute.

 ```js
 class Dialog extends WebComponent(HTMLElement) {